De L'Église station: Architecture and art

+In 2022, the STM's Universal Accessibility Report noted that design work to make the station accessible was underway.

 Origin of the name

 This station is named for Rue de l'Église, in turn named for the Église Notre-Dame-des-Sept-Douleurs near the station.
 (The roadway continues into Côte-Saint-Paul under the name Avenue de l'Église, itself named for the Église Saint-Paul in that neighbourhood.)
 This roadway has existed since at least 1834; the portion in Verdun, previously called rue du Pavillon, became known as rue de l'Église or Church Street following the construction of the first Église Notre-Dame-des-Sept-Douleurs in 1899.